vueup/vue-quill/docs/content/guide/options.md

 ### bounds
 - **Default:** `document.body`

-  DOM Element or a CSS selector for a DOM Element, within which the editor’s ui elements (i.e. tooltips, etc.) should be confined.
+  DOM Element or a CSS selector for a DOM Element, within which the editor’s UI elements (i.e. tooltips, etc.) should be confined.
 Currently, it only considers left and right boundaries.

 ### debug
 - **Default:** `warn`

-  Shortcut for debug.
+  Shortcut for debugging.
 Note debug is a static method and will affect other instances of Quill editors on the page.
 Only warning and error messages are enabled by default.

 ### formats
 - **Default:** `All formats`